“Blind by petty climb

 “No, hey, that’s not what…”

-“Wow, that is…good news,” I said haltingly, turning off the typewriter for better absorption.
+“Wow, that is…good news,” I clenched, turning off the typewriter for better absorption.
 “Bet it’s real pricey…”

 “No, that’s what’s so amazing.
 Now that you’re making the big bucks, I’m sure we can handle it between the two of us.
 So you’ve got to get up here lickety-split so we can take a good look together.”

-“Lickety-split, huh,” accent on the split, I thought, fiddling with some white-out on a couple of sudden typos.
+“Lickety-split,” accent on the split, I fiddled with some white-out on a couple of sudden typos.
 “Well, I’m on tight deadline, Moon, but let me see if I can juggle my schedule a little.
 I’ll call you a bit later, how about that?”